Traffic Types and Encapsulation Flow

 DesignBroadcast impact

-1Application creates dataHTTP request inside TLS session
+1Application creates dataHTTP request inside a TLS session

 3Network adds IP headerSource IP, destination IP, TTL

-4Data link adds frame header/trailerSource MAC, destination MAC, FCS
+4Data link adds frame header + trailerSource MAC, destination MAC, FCS

-5Physical transmits signalsElectrical, optical, or radio symbols
+5Physical transmitsElectrical, optical, or radio symbols

-Local Versus Remote Delivery
+Local vs. Remote Delivery (High Yield)

-DestinationDestination MAC in the frameDestination IP in the packet
+DestinationDestination MAC in frameDestination IP in packet

-Scenario: ARP and Remote Traffic
+Worked Scenario: ARP and Remote Traffic

 Common Exam Traps

-TrapBetter reasoning
+TrapCorrect reasoning

-MAC addresses identify end-to-end remote hostsMAC addresses are local to each Layer 2 segment
+MACs identify hosts end to endMACs are local to each Layer 2 segment and change per hop

 Test Your Knowledge